Not My Job: Underwater Explorer Fabien Cousteau Gets Quizzed On Phish

 SAGAL: I think they all want you to go into the...

 COUSTEAU: C, all right.
 Let's go with the C.

 SAGAL: You're right.
 Yes.
 It was Abe Vigoda.

-SAGAL: It was at one of their famous Halloween concerts where they like to...
+SAGAL: They did this at one of their famous Halloween concerts, where they like to...